thoera/nba_all_stars/README.md

 ## Stats, always more stats!

-With a little bit of web scraping (see `scraping_basketball-reference.py` for the code) I was able to gather some game statistics from [Basketball-Reference.com](http://www.basketball-reference.com/).
-This website is really rich and usefull if you like game statistics and basketball: highly recommended!
+With a little bit of web scraping (see `scraping_basketball-reference.py` for the code) I was able to gather some game statistics from [basketball-reference.com](http://www.basketball-reference.com/).
+This website is rich and usefull if you like game statistics and basketball: highly recommended!
 Another great ressource is [stats.nba.com](http://stats.nba.com/) which has a wonderful API.

 ### A correlation matrix